 To date, the only known introduction of C. bezziana into Australia was in 1988, when nine adult flies (two females and seven males) were captured in Darwin Harbour on the Lady Geraldine, a livestock vessel returning from Brunei.
 Australian authorities remain concerned about this pathway, as well as the potential for the fly to move from Papua New Guinea through the Torres Strait to Cape York Peninsula.
 There is also the possibility that adults or immature stages of the fly might be introduced with shipments of overseas cargo, or that airline or shipping crew or passengers entering Australia might carry larvae undetected in small infested wounds - noting that the latter has led to two detections of Cochliomyia hominivorax.

-This third edition, renamed Old World Screw-Worm Fly: A Diagnostic Manual, provides a contemporary account of the context for ongoing vigilance for C. bezziana within Australia, as well as a description of its life cycle and morphological characteristics.
+A third edition with extensive revision was published by Animal Health Australia in 2017 and is followed by this edition which includes further revision to the key for larvae identification.
+A Manual for the Identification of Screw-worm Fly 4th Edition provides a contemporary account of the context for ongoing vigilance for C. bezziana within Australia, as well as a description of its life cycle and morphological characteristics.
 The manual also includes dichotomous keys that will enable entomologists to identify definitively adult or immature specimens and egg masses.
 Notes are given as to the application of polymerase chain reaction assay and wing morphometrics, as ancillary means for screening specimens or providing confirmatory evidence for a specimen considered suspect on direct examination.